Milton Keynes driving lessons help

 8. Manoeuvres, take your time as there is no rush to get these done and remember you can shunt the car meaning you can move forward or back as many times as it takes to complete any reversing manoeuvres.
 Sometimes examiners ask strange questions such as have you finished or sometimes even stay quiet when you think you have finished, take this as hints that something is not correct.
 So, check your distances from kerbs or check you are completely inside a parking bay for example.

 9. The examiner will ask you to park on multiple occasions to check that you are parking and moving off correctly.
-So they will ask you to park on the left in a place that is safe, legal and convenient.
+So, they will ask you to park on the left in a place that is safe, legal and convenient.
 It is your responsibility to park in a correct place.
-So be looking for somewhere to park where you could happily take your keys out and leave your car all day.
-Don’t be too eager to park and try to make sure it is correct for the park and if not then move on to a suitable place.
+Look for somewhere to park where you could happily take your keys out and leave your car all day.
+Don’t be too eager to park and try to make sure it is correct for the park.
+If it is not then move on to a suitable place.
 You may be asked to park just behind another parked vehicle to test your move off at an angle.
 You should just pull up on the left behind the car as though you have just parallel parked behind it.

 10. You will see the examiner marking the sheet through your driving test.
 Do not think he or she is marking you down for faults every time.
 Sometimes they mark the sheet for when you have completed certain tasks like a manoeuvre or the emergency stop.
 Don’t watch them watch your road and forget what they are doing concentrate on what you need to do.